Skip to main content

 The green ticks indicate that the corresponding step of the flow was executed successfully.
 Click the respective titles within the flow to get further details.

-31. As the flow was successful, the file would become available in Sharepoint as per the folder path configured in step 27 above.
+31. As the flow was successful, the file would be available in SharePoint based on the folder path configured in step 27 above.

 Check: FAQs